The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 There are reasons to doubt that ``point particles'' have {\it ever} been an uncontroversial ontological element of classical thought.
-In the contrary, classical thought defined material objects as {\it res extensa}, i.e. as objects with extension.
+In the contrary, a classical lore would rather describe material objects as {\it res extensa}, i.e. as objects with extension.
 Of course, it is true that textbooks on classical analytical mechanics {\it describe} particles {\it as if} they had no other properties but a ``definite'' position, momentum, mass and possibly charge.
 This approximation was extremely successful and we agree with F. Rohrlich who wrote\cite{Rohrlich1996}: \begin{quotation} [...] the greatness of these people lay exactly in that fact: that they were not deterred by objections no matter how serious they seem to be.
-Lesser scientists may not have dared to proceed in this way. \end{quotation} But this does not imply that there is agreement in classical physics that the point particle {\it method} implies any {\it ontological} commitment, namely that classical physicists would have subscribed to the idea that a particle {\it is} a mathematical point, i.e. an object without volume.
-Classical physicsts did merely, what Rohrlich praised so emphatically: They proceeded despite all known difficulties.
+Lesser scientists may not have dared to proceed in this way. \end{quotation} But this does not imply that there was agreement among physicists of the classical era that the point particle {\it method} implies any {\it ontological} commitment, namely that those physicists would have subscribed to the idea that a particle {\it is} a mathematical point, i.e. an object without volume.
+Pre-quantum physicists merely did, what Rohrlich praised so emphatically: They proceeded despite all known difficulties.

 One of the classical natural philosophers who supported (if not introduced) the gospel of the material point was Boscovich, a Serbian Jesuit scientist.
 Boscovich explicitly postulated material objects without extension, likewise called ``material points'' or ``mass points''~\cite{Boscovich}.
 But these ideas were far from being accepted mainstream in classical physics.
-As Glazebrook reported, James Clerk Maxwell was one of the prominent figures who rejected Boscovich's view: ``We make no assumption with respect to the nature of the small parts -- whether they are all of one magnitude.
+As Glazebrook reported, James Clerk Maxwell was one of the prominent figures who rejected Boscovich's view~\cite{Glazebrook}: \bquo We make no assumption with respect to the nature of the small parts -- whether they are all of one magnitude.
 We do not even assume them to have extension and figure. [...]
-The simplest theory we could formulate would be that the molecules behaved like elastic spheres, and that the action between any two was a collision following the laws which we know apply to the collision of elastic bodies.''~\cite{Glazebrook}.
-But Maxwell was by far not the only one who refused any ontological claim about the ``nature of the small parts''.
+The simplest theory we could formulate would be that the molecules behaved like elastic spheres, and that the action between any two was a collision following the laws which we know apply to the collision of elastic bodies. \equo But Maxwell was by far not the only one who refused any ontological claim about the ``nature of the small parts''.